AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-02.md

 ```

-This function returns a `Var<EndPoint>` value, which allows us to navigation among the EndPoints.
+This function returns a `Var<EndPoint>` value, which allows us to navigate among the EndPoints.
 The ` Router.Install ` function is responsible for building such object.

 Note: **Var** refers to the Reactive Variable type provided by WebSharper and will be introduced later in this tutorial.